Charter and Bylaws

 Conflict of Interest

-Office bearers, members of committees and working parties shall abide with the Conflict of Interest Policy (see Appendix iv) and complete an annual declaration of interest.
-Full-time or part-time employees of pharmaceutical or medical equipment companies during the previous five years shall not be eligible to serve as office bearers or committee members.
-Office bearers shall not be current shareholders of companies with an interest in respiratory or sleep medicine, or shareholders in the tobacco industry or companies owned by companies in the tobacco industry and industries behind alternative nicotine delivery products.
-Office bearers shall not participate as faculty in company-sponsored or company-organised symposia.
+Office bearers, members of committees and working parties abide with the Conflict of Interest Policy (see Appendix iv) and complete an annual declaration of interest.
+Full-time or part-time employees of pharmaceutical or medical equipment companies during the previous five years are not eligible to serve as office bearers or committee members.
+Office bearers are not current shareholders of companies with an interest in respiratory or sleep medicine, or shareholders in the tobacco industry or companies owned by companies in the tobacco industry and industries behind alternative nicotine delivery products.
+Office bearers do not participate as faculty in company-sponsored or company-organised symposia.

 Back to Top